Python for Data Science

 Supervised and unsupervised methods, model validation, and interpretation — with a focus on healthcare and life science applications.

-Working with sequencing data, GWAS, population structure, and bioinformatics pipelines.
+Population genetics, sequence analysis, and bioinformatics pipelines.
 Aimed at life scientists making the transition to computational methods.

 Statistical inference, regression, survival analysis, and study design for clinical and epidemiological research.